Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-05-15-creating-debian-package.md

 $ sudo apt-file update
 ```

-Next it's recommended to condigure your `git` so all the dev tools can properly set
+Next it's recommended to configure your `git` so all the dev tools can properly set
 the correct information when installing any sort of template and make your
-**git log** with commits more meaningful.
+**git log** information more meaningful.

 ```bash
 $ git config --global user.email "you@example.com"